luciano-fiandesio/fiandes.io/_posts/2015-02-22-1password-in-linux.md

 For the binding to work, you need to press the keys in the right sequence, which is:

 ```
-Alt -&gt; Win -&gt; \
+Alt -> Win -> \
 ```

 By pressing the keys at the same time, or the Win key first, will cause the popup to stay well hidden.

 This is the password prompt box that pops-up on pressing the "magic combo".